eoos-systems/eoos-projects/README.md

 ###### 3. Initialize this repository for development

-As we mention above, have just to execute the script.
+As we mention above, we just have to execute the script.

 ```
 REPOSITORY$ cd eoos-projects/scripts/python